Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 **Solutions:**
 1. Check logs: `docker logs stirling-pdf | grep ERROR`
 2. Verify `SECURITY_ENABLELOGIN=true` is set
-3. If another administrator can sign in, use **Settings → Workspace → People** to reset the affected account's password.
+3. If another administrator can sign in, use **Settings → Workspace → Users** to reset the affected account's password.

 ### Performance Issues